-Annually, the MDOT meets with each County in the State of Maryland, along with Baltimore City, to share the Draft CTP between September 15th and November 15th.
-To view the fall tour schedule, click the button below.
+Annually, the MDOT meets with each County in the State of Maryland, along with Baltimore City, to share the Draft CTP between September 15 and November 15.
+To view the fall tour schedule, click the

 To learn more about the CTP document and read about the highlights of this year's CTP, visit the links below.

 Legislation expanding the Maryland Commuter Tax Credit program went into effect July 1, giving in-state businesses tax credits for